ali-abdallah-ali/adv_image_cache/README.md

-Main class 'AdvImageCache' for image loading and cache rules Cache managent class 'AdvImageCacheMgr' , use to clear single items or clear all items
+Main class 'AdvImageCache' for image loading and cache rules.

+Cache managent class 'AdvImageCacheMgr' , use to clear single items or clear all items.